 Top tip: “Schools can be hot places and Reception-class children aren’t very good at taking off layers when they need to,” says Rachel Barnes, Reception teacher and mum to Josh, 9.
 “I put my son in short-sleeve shirts all year round as he gets really hot in the classroom, especially after playtime and PE.”

 Think ease, think comfort, think smart.
 Our uniform features time-saving innovations from easy-iron shirts to permanent-pleat skirts.
 There are also lots of helpful details such as Velcro fastenings on shirts, which are great for Reception children who might otherwise struggle to do their buttons up.

 Something that saves a lot of time and stress down the line is getting everything labelled properly.
 Our name labels service – all done by one simple text – is quick, easy and great value for money.

 The unpredictable British climate means it’s a good idea to make sure kids are prepared for sudden downpours in the playground, whatever the season.
-From autumn half-term a good warm padded parka is a no-brainer, and from Easter through to summer and then for September term, a lightweight rain mac, which can we worn over cardigans and jumpers, should do the job.
+From autumn half-term onwards, a good warm padded jacket is a no-brainer; from Easter through to summer and then for September, a lightweight rain mac, which can be worn over cardigans and sweaters, should do the job.

 Top tip: “If I feel it’s not that warm during summer-uniform season, I add long socks, a cardigan and a good structured coat, ” says Summer Litchfield, journalist and mum to Lily, 5.
 “I’ve even been known to sneak a pair of three-quarter-length leggings under her favourite blue-and-white gingham dress.”